TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ![](DDSAnalyticsReport_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 We can see from this chart that Human Resources has the lowest participation in terms of education which actually makes sense given that it is our lowest filled job role.
 Life Science seems to be the most popular field of study between all the listed education choices with 600 different people in our dataset who studied in this field.
-This does not neccesarily match with our discovery regarding our popular job role.
+This does not necessarily match with our discovery regarding our popular job role.
 Life Science skills can translate into making great Sales Executives, but this educational field of study does not seem to be directly related to the Sales Executive.

 #### 3.D####